Qbxs/master-thesis/Roadmap.md

 };
 ~~~

+since `a` occurs both covariantly and contravariantly.

-but instead need to write something like:
+Instead we need to write something like:

 ~~~
 class Semigroup(+a : CBV, -b : CBN) {